JoshDevHub/Chess/README.md

 #### **Load from FEN**

 Another feature that could be nice for players is to have an option to load a new game directly from a [FEN string](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).
 On one hand, this wouldn't be too complicated to implement, since my existing serialization with saves and loads already uses FEN strings under the hood.
 But if I allow a user to input any FEN string of their choosing, I'd probably need to do at least some validating to make sure it's a string that won't immediately crash the game.

+## Acknowledgements

+### The Odin Project
+[The Odin Project](https://theodinproject.com) is an open source curriculum for learning web development.
+This project was done as part of the said curriculum, and the Odin community has taught me, or given me the tools to learn, virtually everything I know about programming.

+### TextKool
+[TextKool](https://textkool.com/en/ascii-art-generator?hl=default&vl=default&font=Red%20Phoenix&text=Your%20text%20here%20) was used to generate the ascii text of the project.
+### Lichess
+[Lichess](https://lichess.org) is an open source platform for playing Chess.
+It's Study section, where you can create custom game situations and extract a FEN from them, proved pretty valuable for me testing various aspects of my game's functionality.